chanzuckerberg/miniwdl/docs/wdlviz.md

 ## Scatter & if sections

-WDL `scatter` and `if` (conditional) sections create a recursive structure, in which each such section has its own body, whose elements might be further nested sub-sections.
-This demands a more-advanced version of `wdlviz()` to process these sections recursively.
+WDL `scatter` and `if` (conditional) sections can form a recursive structure, in which each such section has its own body, elements of which might be nested sub-sections.
+This demands a more-advanced version of `wdlviz()` to process this tree recursively.

 ```python3
 def wdlviz(workflow):